To share your thoughts

-As of July 20, 2020, there were at least 7 cases being tried in court against Rappler CEO and executive editor Maria Ressa as well as Rappler's directors and a former researcher.
+As of December 7, 2020, there were at least 7 active cases being tried in court against Rappler CEO Maria Ressa as well as Rappler's directors and a former researcher.

 Here's a list of complaints and cases filed against Rappler that started in January 2018, barely 6 months after President Rodrigo Duterte falsely claimed in his July 2017 State of the Nation Address that Rappler is "fully owned by Americans."

 The string of cases against Rappler and Ressa started with the revocation of Rappler's license to operate through an order issued by the Securities and Exchange Commission (SEC) on January 11, 2018.

 1. SEC vs Rappler at the Court of Appeals

 This is the mother case where Rappler asked the Court of Appeals (CA) to invalidate the SEC's revocation order.
 The CA on July 26, 2018 denied Rappler's plea to reverse the commission's order.
 But it also remanded the case to the SEC for review.

 While the court said that a clause in the Philippine Depositary Receipts (PDR) issued by Rappler Holdings to one investor "would appear tantamount to some foreign control," it stressed that the revocation of Rappler's certificate of registration as a penalty should have been the "last resort."
 (READ: What you should know about the Court of Appeals' decision on Rappler)

 The CA noted that the parties to the PDRs appeared to have acted in good faith and that the clause in question was "never exercised."
 The court told the SEC that the donation of the PDRs to Rappler's Filipino managers seems to have permanently removed the alleged "negative foreign control" which the SEC found objectionable.

 Thus, the CA directed the SEC to review the revocation order and evaluate it given the donation of the PDRs to Rappler's Filipino managers.